The Bankrate promise

 - Like to get the most value out of your rewards

-If you feel like you fall more into one group than another, then you’ll choose a card based on how you identify.
-From here, you can take a look at our top picks for co-branded credit cards and travel credit cards that could work for you.
+If you feel like you fall more into one group than another, choose a card based on how you identify.
+From there, take a look at our top picks for co-branded airline credit cards, hotel cards and travel credit cards that could work for you.

 Choosing the best travel credit card